HSLUDEM/DEM_Documentation/docs/source/tutorials/tutorial_1.rst

 First, install DEM as described in the :ref:`installation instructions <installation>`.
 Create a directory structure as described in :ref:`running_a_simulation`: Your project directory ``project_dir`` (can have any name) must contain the subdirectories ``data`` and ``config/config_files``.

 Next you need data files and configuration files.
 Download the data files package for Switzerland from |Swiss_data_Zenodo_link|.
-Unzip the archive and place the files in the ``config_files`` directory, keeping the folder structure as downloaded from Zenodo.
+Unzip the archive and place the files in the ``data`` directory, keeping the folder structure as downloaded from Zenodo.

 Next, we prepare the configuration files.
 For the first simulation ("as-is") we use all the standard parameters.
 Therefore, only the ``simulation.yml`` file must be provided to DEM: